Bergman projection on the symmetrized bidisk: Introduction

 where $D_{z,\bar{z}}^{\alpha}=\frac{\partial^{\alpha_1+\alpha_2+\alpha_3+\alpha_4}}{\partial z_{1}^{\alpha_1} \partial \bar{z}_{1}^{\alpha_2} \partial z_{2}^{\alpha_3} \partial \bar{z}_{2}^{\alpha_4}}$ with multi-index $\alpha=(\alpha_1,\alpha_2,\alpha_3,\alpha_4)$.
 When $k=0$, the norm of weighted $L^p$ space is defined similarly.

 In \cite{CKY}, the first author, Krantz, and the third author derived the $L^p$ regularity of the Bergman projection $\mathcal{B}_{\mathbb G}$ on the symmetrized bidisk $\mathbb{G}$ by considering the boundness of Bergman projection on $L^p$ functions over upper-half complex plane.
-In this article, we study the $L^p$ regularity of $\mathcal{B}_{\mathbb G}$ by considering Bekoll\'e-Bonami constant of certain weight on the unit disk in complex plane.
-For the Sobolev regularity, we follow the strategy of holomorphic integration by parts (cf. \cite{Bo, St1, Che1, EM2}) to reduce the Sobolev regularity of $\mathcal{B}_{\mathbb G}$ to the boundness of $\mathcal{B}^+_{\mathbb{D}}$ on the weighted $L^p$ space (see the definition $\mathcal{B}^+_{\mathbb{D}}$ of in section 2) and study those weighted $L^p$ regularities by checking the Bekoll\'e-Bonami constant of the corresponding weights.
+In this article, we study the $L^p$ regularity of $\mathcal{B}_{\mathbb G}$ by considering Bekoll\'e-Bonami constant of certain weight on the unit disk $\mathbb{D}$ in complex plane.
+For the Sobolev regularity, we follow the strategy of holomorphic integration by parts (cf. \cite{Bo, St1, Che1, EM2}).
+In the earlier works (cf. \cite{Che1}), the holomorphic integration by parts will reduce the Sobolev estimates of the Bergman projection to the $L^p$ estimate of the Bergman projection as the weight function is annihilated by the tangential vector field.
+However, in the case of the symmetrized bidisk, the weight function cannot be annihilated by the tangential vector field.
+Instead we reduce the Sobolev regularity of $\mathcal{B}_{\mathbb G}$ to the boundness of $\mathcal{B}^+_{\mathbb{D}}$ on the weighted $L^p$ space on the unit disk $\mathbb{D}$ (see the definition of $\mathcal{B}^+_{\mathbb{D}}$ in section 2) and study those weighted $L^p$ regularities by checking the Bekoll\'e-Bonami constant of the corresponding weights.

+We would like to point out that the method in this paper would have been used to derive the weighted Sobolev estimates of the Bergman projection on other domains, for instance, the symmetrized polydisk or even a domain covered by the product of planar domains through a holomorphic rational proper map.
+However, we choose to merely treat the symmetrized bidisk here in order to demonstrate the idea.

 The main result is the following theorem on the weighted Sobolev regularity.